 Men don't get cellulite: To some extent that's true.
 Physiologically, women are far more prone to accumulating fat on the thighs and hips while men gain weight in the abdominal area.
 Plus, for women, the connective tissue beneath the skin has more stretch and is vulnerable to disruption, which is the perfect environment for developing cellulite.
 Some men do get cellulite—just statistically not as much as women.

-Drinking water helps: If water could change skin structure and reduce fat I assure you no one would have cellulite, or would be overweight for that matter.
-Drinking water probably is beneficial (although there is really no research showing how much is healthy versus unhealthy) but there is no research showing water consumption will impact fat anywhere on your body, let alone the dimples on your thighs.
+Drinking water helps: If water could change skin structure and reduce fat we assure you no one would have cellulite, or would be overweight for that matter!
+Drinking water is beneficial (although there is really no research showing how much is healthy versus unhealthy) but there's no research showing water consumption will impact fat anywhere on your body, let alone the dimples on your thighs.

 Water retention causes cellulite: It's ironic that low water intake is considered a possible cause of cellulite, and the polar opposite—retaining too much water—is thought to be a factor as well.
-There is lots of speculation of how water retention can affect cellulite but there is no actual research supporting this notion.
-Further, fat cells actually contain only about 10% water, so claiming to eliminate excess water won't make a difference and any measurable result would be transient at best.
-It is true that water retention can make you look bloated and feel like you've gained weight, but water itself doesn't impact fat or the appearance of cellulite.
+There's lots of speculation of how water retention can affect cellulite but there's no actual research supporting this notion.
+Further, fat cells actually contain only about 10% water, so claiming to eliminate excess water won't make a difference; any measurable result would be transient at best.
+It's true that water retention can make you look bloated and feel like you've gained weight, but water itself doesn't impact fat or the appearance of cellulite.

 Eating a specialized diet can help: A healthy diet that encourages weight loss may help your entire body look better.
-How-ever, because weight in and of itself is not a cause of cellulite, dieting won't change the skin structure of your thighs, which causes the dimpled contours to show.
+However, because weight in and of itself is not a cause of cellulite, dieting won't help.
+It cannot change the skin structure of your thighs, which is what causes the dimpled contours to show.
 For some people cellulite is made worse by the accumulation of extra fat.
 In those cases, weight reduction may decrease the total area and depth of cellulite, but general weight loss isn't going to make much difference.

 Cellulite is different from fat on the rest of the body: Theories abound about how cellulite differs from regular body fat.
 However, few studies show how cellulite clumps differently than other fat on your body.
 But overall, most researchers feel cellulite is just fat, plain and simple.
 Besides, even if cellulite is different in how it congregates, what you can and can't do about fat on any part of the body remains the same.

 Detoxifying the body reduces the appearance of cellulite: Detoxifying the body for consumers has taken on the meaning of purging it of pollutants or any other problem substances in the environment or in the foods we eat.
 In terms of the way this concept has been mass marketed, there is little research showing credible efficacy as to whether or not detoxification of the body is even possible.
-However, "detoxifying" the body as it is used in the scientific community describes the process of reducing cellular damage primarily by antioxidants or enzymes that prevent certain abnormal or undesirable cell func-tions from taking place.
-There is no doubt this is helpful for the body.
-Whether or not this reduces cellulite is completely unknown because skin structure and fat accumulation are not caused by toxins in the environment.
+However, "detoxifying" the body as it is used in the scientific community describes the process of reducing cellular damage primarily by antioxidants or enzymes that prevent certain abnormal or undesirable cell functions from taking place.
+There's no doubt this is helpful for the body.
+Whether or not this reduces cellulite is completely unknown because skin structure and fat accumulation are not caused by toxins in the environment or in your body.
 Furthermore, there are no studies showing toxins of any kind prevent fat from being broken down.

 What We Do Know